top of page

 Frequently Asked Questions

 What is dementia?
-Dementia is any progressive cognitive decline from adult levels of cognitive performance.
+Dementia is a progressive cognitive decline from adult levels of cognitive performance that interferes with daily life.
 This definition of dementia is not restricted to memory, but can also affect (alone or in combination) language, visuospatial functioning, executive functioning, and social functioning.
 Dementia is associated with many conditions, and some of these are not neurological.
-For example, declining cognition can be seen in the setting of persistent urinary tract infections, a side effect of different medications, inflammation of blood vessels that carry blood to the brain, or severe depression.
+For example, declining cognition can be seen in the setting of persistent urinary tract infections, a side effect of different medications or severe depression.
 There are many neurological causes of dementia as well.
-Among these are the gradual accumulation of mini-strokes and transient ischemic events ("TIAs"), hydrocephalus ("water on the brain"), meningitis, repeated blows to the head, and persistent on-going partial seizures.
+Among these are the gradual accumulation of mini-strokes and transient ischemic events ("TIAs"), hydrocephalus ("water on the brain"), meningitis, repeated trauma to the head, and persistent on-going partial seizures.
 Once these conditions are ruled out, there are many neurodegenerative conditions that can lead to dementia.
-These include frontotemporal degeneration, Alzheimer's disease, Parkinson's-related dementia and other conditions involving involuntary movements, and some individuals with amyotrophic lateral sclerosis.
+These include frontotemporal degeneration (FTD), Alzheimer's disease (AD), Parkinson's-related disorders, and other conditions involving movement such as Progressive Supranuclear Palsy and Corticobasal Syndrome, and Amyotrophic Lateral Sclerosis.

-How is FTD different from Alzheimer's disease?
-There is sometimes confusion about the difference between Alzheimer’s disease and Frontotemporal degeneration.
-Alzheimer’s disease and Frontotemporal degeneration are two types of neurodegenerative disease that cause impairments in cognitive functioning.
+How is frontotemporal degeneration (FTD) different from Alzheimer's disease (AD)?
+There is sometimes confusion about the difference between AD and FTD.
+AD and FTD are two types of neurodegenerative disease that cause impairments in cognitive functioning.
 FTD typically presents as a change in behavior or personality or as a progressive aphasia (language difficulty).
-Alzheimer’s disease affects primarily memory.
+AD affects primarily memory.
 Age of onset is another key difference.
 FTD generally affects persons in the late 50’s or 60’s whereas; it is more common for AD to affect persons in later years of life.

 You can view a glossary of commonly used terms from the Association for Frontotemporal Degeneration (AFTD) below.